Internal rate of return: Solution

 so the IRR of Small-Is-Beautiful is 37.5 percent.

 Both investments would be acceptable to both investors, but the twist in the tale is that these are mutually exclusive projects for both investors, because their capital budget is limited to 100,000 US dollars.
 How will the investors choose rationally between the two?

-The happy outcome is that Max Value chooses Big-Is-Best, which has the higher NPV of 20,000 US dollars, over Small-Is-Beautiful, which only has a modest NPV of 2,500, whereas Max Return chooses Small-Is-Beautiful, for its superior 37.5 percent return, over the attractive (but not as attractive) return of 32 percent offered on Big-Is-Best.
-So there is no squabbling over who gets which project, they are each happy to choose different projects.
+As an example, Max Value selects Big-Is-Best, which has the higher net present value of US$20,000, while Max Return selects Small-Is-Beautiful for its higher return of 37.5 percent, compared to the 32 percent return offered by Big-Is-Best.
+The result is that each decision-maker chooses a different project without conflict.

-How can this be rational for both investors?
-The answer lies in the fact that the investors do not have to invest the full 100,000 US dollars.
+The rationality of this decision stems from the fact that the investors do not have to invest the full 100,000 US dollars.
 Max Return is content to invest only 10,000 US dollars for now.
-After all, Max Return may rationalize the outcome by thinking that maybe tomorrow there will be new opportunities available to invest the remaining 90,000 US dollars the bank is willing to lend Max Return, at even higher IRRs.
-Even if only seven more projects come along which are identical to Small-Is-Beautiful, Max Return would be able to match the NPV of Big-Is-Best, on a total investment of only 80,000 US dollars, with 20,000 US dollars left in the budget to spare for truly unmissable opportunities.
+Max Return may rationalize the outcome by thinking that maybe tomorrow there will be new opportunities available to invest the remaining 90,000 US dollars at higher IRRs.
 Max Value is also happy, because she has filled her capital budget straight away, and decides she can take the rest of the year off investing.